Scroll to content down-arrow phone right-arrow contract-time left-arrow logo-graphic email wage high-vis location search logout login

 Employer engagement

-As statistics prove, employment prospects for the cohort we serve, are still limited; we want to be an instrument of change, as we recognise the diverse range of talents our pupils have.
-For this reason, we have formed strong working relationships with local employers, some of which were first established many years ago, so our pupils can access the world of work.
+As statistics prove, employment prospects for the cohort we serve are still limited.
+For this reason, we have formed strong working relationships with local employers, some of which were first established many years ago, so our learners can taste the world of work.
+We would still welcome further support from any employer.

 Destinations data and alumni